senaite/senaite2.com/docs/installation.md

 Installation on MacOS works as well, but needs additional packages installed via [Homebrew][HOMEBREW].

-In this secion we will mostly use **Ubuntu 18.04 LTS** as reference system.
+In this section we will mostly use **Ubuntu 24.02** as reference system.

 The installation on other Linux distributions, MacOS or Windows is not covered here.